adoyle0/Doors/readme.md

 - Awesomewm reload races the bg/color script and may not update.
 Just reload awesome again manually for now
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just kill and restart it, it'll pick up where it left off
-- Less can block entering sudo password for an update, same workaround as above
-- Xorg may hang on a black screen after a fresh install hiding a sudo password prompt behind it.
+- Xorg may hang on a black screen hiding a sudo password prompt behind it when using startx.
 Hop to another tty and `killall Xorg` to kill Xorg and then do something like `sudo echo hey && startx` as a workaround.
-I don't want to force a display manager
+Or use a display manager but I don't want to force one
 - Redshift is hard coded to New England because geolocating had an error and I was lazy
-- lsp-zero changed some things and needs to be reconfigured
+- lsp-zero (nvim plugin) changed some things and needs to be reconfigured

 ## Future:
-- Move stuff from startx/xinitrc to awesome rc to be less intrusive on existing systems
+- Move stuff from xinitrc/xprofile to awesome rc to be less intrusive on existing systems
 - More granular installer
 - Support more distros
 - Add color to setup cause why not?